haganbmj/MagicSetEditor2/docs/type/index.rst

 Images are generated using scripts.

-It is either given using a [[type:filename]] or as the output of a function.
+It is either given using a :ref:`filename` or as the output of a function.

 **File syntax**
-The syntax for files is similair to that of [[type:scriptable]] properties:
+The syntax for files is similair to that of :ref:`scriptable` properties:

 .. code-block::